Multilingual Projects on the NLG Platform

 - Define the stories for each language (if necessary).

-- Adapt Triggers, Branches or Logics for each language (if necessary).
+- Adapt Triggers, Branches or Logic for each language (if necessary).

 - Check and review the results in each language.